AgbedeDavid/BundleWalletWebAppScripts/README.md

 This integration has significantly improved our efficiency, ensuring that our lawyers can focus on their clients while we take care of the paperwork. 💼💻

+🔗🔗🔗 Attached is a Mocha reporter to see collection runs and scripts.
+Doenload and extract file to be able to view report (https://drive.google.com/file/d/1pdYnassr8w_E2CXdiSf18qpDJ9hdvWqe/view?usp=sharing)

 If you have any questions or need assistance, feel free to reach out to our support team.
 Thank you for choosing our services! 👩‍⚖️👨‍⚖️